LEVELS OF SUPERVISION

 The JIPS program provides our highest level of supervision, short of incarcerating a juvenile.
 JIPS teams include a probation officer and a surveillance officer who have a legislatively mandated caseload ratio of 25:1.
 Officers complete face-to-face contact with juveniles on JIPS frequently at home, school, employment or counseling sites.
 These visits take place during the day, evening, night, weekends and holidays.
 The Pima County JIPS program leads the state in the number of face-to-face contacts during non-traditional hours.

-Director of Juvenile Court Services
+Director of Probation Services